Reading Material

 If you'd wiped out humanity, perhaps you'd find

-time dilation has it's uses...
+time dilation has its uses...

 An Affliction of Wyrms, by Bud Sparhawk